 Edge Enterprises, Inc.

-Manual and CD
+Manual and Flash Drive

 Edge Enterprises, Inc.

-Manual and CD
+Manual and Flash Drive

 The Talking Together Program is used to teach students how to participate respectfully in discussions.
 To test the effects of a CD program versus a videotaped program for instructing teachers in how to teach the Talking Together Program, a study was conducted with 30 general education teachers who taught a total of 570 students in grades 4 and 5.
 The teachers were randomly selected into one of three groups.
 Ten teachers worked through the CD program and the instructor’s manual (hereafter referred to as the “CD group”) to learn how to teach the Talking Together Program.
 Ten teachers (hereafter referred to as the “video group”) watched the videotape and read the manual.
 Ten teachers (hereafter referred to as the “manual group”) read the instructor’s manual only.